Overcoming substance use disorder is difficult and requires ongoing commitment.

 ❖ Social supports

-With MAT at Tully Hill, we avoid a “cookie cutter,” one treatment fits all approach.
-Furthermore, our application of MAT for each individual includes ongoing assessments and flexibility which are necessary components of effective MAT.
-And we base alterations in a MAT plan on individual patient response that in turn is based heavily on objective findings, as opposed to subjective complaints.
+Our application of MAT for each individual patient includes ongoing assessments and flexibility which are necessary elements of effective MAT.
+We base alterations in Medication Assisted Treatment plans on individual patient response that in turn depends heavily on objective findings and not subjective complaints.

 Thank you for recognizing and understanding our use and perspective of MAT.
 We look forward to continuing to work with you, mutually treating and caring for patients and their families.